Before you get on the road in Greece, it's important to know these driving rules.

 Minimum Age: Drivers must be 18.

 Seat Belts: Must be used by front-seat passengers.
-With Greece's high accident rate, please, everybody, strap yourself in.
+Greece has a high accident rate, so it is important for everybody to be properly strapped in.

 Children: Kids under 10 can't sit in the front seat.